Soft Versus Tight Leads

-In the BtoB lead generation space, it is easy to get confused by the meaning of "suspects, prospects, and leads."
+In B2B lead generation, it is easy to get confused by the meaning of "suspects, prospects, and leads."
 Yet, a clear agreement on what they mean is essential to success.

 Suppliers use these terms loosely further confusing the lead generation strategy.